Food safety

 Safe weaning

 Progression from the introduction of first foods (at about 6 months), to a range of blended or mashed foods, and then to a wider range of chopped or minced foods should be a gradual process, based on each infants’ developmental readiness, rather than a staged process based on age alone.
+You must make sure you are having ongoing conversations with parents and carers to ensure you help children move onto the next stage at a pace that is right for the child.

-Start4Life have lots of helpful information for parents regarding safe weaning, which you will also find it helpful to refer to.
+NHS Start for Life have lots of helpful information for parents regarding safe weaning, which you will also find it helpful to refer to.

 How to prepare infant formula bottles

 Good hygiene is very important when making up a formula feed.
-Babies’ immune systems are not as strong as adults’ therefore all bottles, teats and feeding equipment need to be washed and sterilised before each feed.
+Babies’ immune systems are not as strong as adults’ so all bottles, teats and feeding equipment need to be washed and sterilised before each feed.
 The NHS has a helpful step by step guide on how to prepare infant formula.

 Useful resources